openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 67: Thermostat On∕Off Interval Override Threshold

-Temperature Threshold in 1/10th of a degree Celcius Defines a temperature threshold at which the configured On/Off interval is overridden and the Heating relay state will change regardless.
+Temperature Threshold in 1/10th of a degree Celcius
+<p&gtDefines a temperature threshold at which the configured On/Off interval is overridden and the Heating relay state will change regardless.
 The value is given in 1/10th of a degree, supporting a max threshold of 12.7 degrees celcius.
-A Zero (0) value disables this feature (the default).
+A Zero (0) value disables this feature (the default).</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```0```.